allj/sh-music/README.md

             prev
             quit
             kill
-            vol ( up | down | 0..100 )
+            volume ( up | down | 0..100 )

-if no arguments are given, files are to be passed through stdin.
+If no arguments are given, files are to be passed through stdin.